Saturday, October 22, 2011

 Sunday, May 8, 2011

-After 7 hours in the car I was ready to stretch my legs.
-First stop, just outside Cleveland, was Cuyahoga Valley National Park.
-As it was Mother's Day, the parking lot was full of parents trailed by their offspring much like imprinted goslings.
-I swung on to the Towpath Trail and headed north.
+After an early start and seven hours in the car, I’m ready to stretch my legs.
+The first stop, just outside Cleveland, is Cuyahoga Valley National Park.
+Easily accessed from I-80, I park at the Lock 29 Trailhead.
+As it is Mother's Day, the parking lot is full of parents trailed by their offspring, much like imprinted goslings.
+I unload my bike, swing onto the Ohio & Erie Towpath Trail, and head north

 Ohio & Erie Towpath Trail

-A flat limestone trail, interspersed with boardwalks and bridges, the bike path travels 20 miles along the Cuyahoga River, through wetlands and surrounded by bluffs.
-Other trails connect to take you north to Cleveland and south as far as Akron.
-There is even a scenic railroad that will shuttle you one way for $2.
+A flat limestone trail, interspersed with boardwalks and bridges, the Towpath Trail travels 20 miles along the Cuyahoga River.
+Other bike trails connect leading north to Cleveland and south as far as Akron.
+There is even a scenic railroad that will shuttle bikers one way.

 Bridal Veil Falls